The-Z-Labs/bof-launcher/README.md

 *Implementing custom, cross-platform C2 solutions capable of running BOFs*

-[baby-stager](examples/baby-stager) - example of simple C2 solution that uses BOFs as its post-exploitation modules and communicates over HTTP with the C2 server.
+[baby-stager](examples/baby-stager) - example of simple, cross-platform C2 implant that uses BOFs as its post-exploitation modules and communicates over HTTP with the C2 server.